 Known since the early 90’s, Stellar Recovery has slowly evolved into a well-known name in the data recovery software world.
 Stellar Recovery is known for fast, clean results with a high success rate on many common file types.
 Advanced features are limited but Stellar Recovery does a great job at quick and easy scans for Windows while maintaining a reasonable cost and ease of use.

-Besides Deleted File Recovery, Stellar also offers Optical Media Recovery, which can rescue data from scratched or corrupted optical media like CD or DVD disks.
+Stellar tool offers Optical Media Recovery, which can rescue data from scratched or corrupted optical media like CD or DVD disks.
 The Pro version also includes an Image Your Hard Disk feature to permit recovery from a hard drive with bad sectors or damaged areas.
 Email recovery is also advertised in the Pro version.